sophiakobzar/SmartSalesGuard/README.md

 # SmartSalesGuard

 ## Project Overview
-SalesAnomalyDetection is a project aimed at detecting anomalies in sales data to identify unusual patterns or potential fraud for an online Super Store.
+SmartSalesGuard is a project aimed at detecting anomalies in sales data to identify unusual patterns or potential fraud for an online Super Store.
 This project leverages Microsoft Fabric and Azure OpenAI services to process and analyze data, providing real-time insights and anomaly detection.

 ## Features
 - **Data Collection**: Import sales data from Kaggle into Azure Database for PostgreSQL.